 - At retail outlets

 Each of these situations presents different types of legal liability questions, and below is a look at a few of the different negligence standards that could apply.

 These options would include filing a workers compensation claim, as Arizona law clearly provides benefits to those workers who are injured at the site through no fault of their own.
-The other option could be a personal injury legal claim for negligence, which would fall into the different categories of legal statuses that are described below.
+The other option could be a , which would fall into the different categories of legal statuses that are described below.

 If someone is injured on the property of another and is not there as a work-site location, the first question that must be answered is which legal status applies to the injured party.
 They are briefly described below: